thubalek/WorkManagerWidgetUpdateTest/README.md

 # WorkManagerWidgetUpdateTest

-This is compilable project illustrating behavior of Work Magager that update from Work Manager causes update of the widget every 5 or 10 seconds.
+This is compilable project illustrating behavior of Work Magager that update from Work Manager causes update of the widget every a few seconds.

 There is super simple function [updateWidget](app/src/main/java/com/example/workmanagerwidgets/UpdateWidget.kt) that updates number of calls on widget every time widget update is called.